Tasks

 Force | either --force or rebuild (target) enabled |

-Not in cache | target is not available in cache |
+In cache | target is available in cache |

 Failed | previous build has failed |